wp-plugins/kebo-twitter-feed/readme.txt

 = Why use Kebo Twitter Feed? =

 * Get started in just a few clicks.
-No setting up your own Twitter App.
+No setting up your own Twitter App (API v1.1 made easy).
 * Compatible with any WordPress hosting.
 * Advanced caching, discreetly caches in the background after page load.
 * Completely Multisite compatible.